Rurka Kalan: Colonial era

-Post independence

 Location

 Rurka Kalan lies on the Jandiala-Goraya road, 5 km west of Goraya.
 It lies in northern Punjab above the reaches of the Sutlej River.
 It has good road links to the surrounding Tehsils and nearby cities of Ludhiana, Phagwara and Jalandhar.
 Rurka Kalan is surrounded by villages; Pasla to the west, Rajgomal to the north, Dhesian Sang to the East and Dhinsay to the South.
 The village lies in a rural location on the plains that dominate the geography of Punjab.

-The village is split into five Patti's (wards); Patti Bulla Ki, Bhunder Ki, Gau Ki, Heta Ki and Rawal Ki.
+The village is split into five Pattis (wards): Patti Bulla Ki, Bhunder Ki, Gau Ki, Heta Ki and Rawal Ki.

 Transport

 Road

 The major north–south Grand Trunk Road is only 8 km away, at its interchange in Goraya.
-A lot of buses are available from Goaraya city to Rurka Kalan.
+Many buses are available from Goaraya city to Rurka Kalan.

 Rail

 The nearest station to Rurka Kalan is Goraya Railway Station, situated on the main line between Delhi and Amritsar.
 Numerous local stopping trains (MEMU & DMU) operate travelling to Jalandhar and Ludhiana.
 There are a number of regional expresses that also stop at the station occasionally.
 For further connections to longer distance services including to the union capital, Delhi, one can travel either to Phagwara or Ludhiana and change for longer distance services.